torvalds/linux/Documentation/admin-guide/svga.rst

 	....
 	Enter mode number or ``scan``: <flashing-cursor-here>

-<name-of-detected-video-adapter> tells what video adapter did Linux detect
+<name-of-detected-video-adapter> tells what video adapter did GNU/Linux detect
 -- it's either a generic adapter name (MDA, CGA, HGC, EGA, VGA, VESA VGA [a VGA with VESA-compliant BIOS]) or a chipset name (e.g., Trident).
 Direct detection of chipsets is turned off by default as it's inherently unreliable due to